pieszynski/MrrGitAutomerge/README.md

 Automerging may take a little time but all logs will be displayed in main window.
 In case it fails to automerge - unresolvable git auto-merge user will be able to see why merging failed without opening tool's output window.

+## Automerge script
+All automerging operations are executed within [mrr.ps1](src/MrrGitAutomerge.Core/Resources/mrr.ps1) script which can be run locally without any Visual Studio extension wrapper.

 ## Any problems?
 In case of any unpredictable behavior logs are shown in plugin's output window called "Mrr GIT Automerge".